chromeos/chromeos.dev/site/en/posts/io-2023-contact-centers.md

 date: 2023-05-10
 ---

-_Edited transcript of "Building communications and contact center applications for the web" talk at Google I/O 2023 by Raluca Monet (Global Partnerships Lead for ChromeOS) and Austin David Christopher (Partner Engineering)._
+_Edited transcript of "Building communications and contact center applications for the web" talk at Google I/O 2023 by Raluca Monet (Global Partnerships Lead for ChromeOS) and Austin David Christopher (Partner Engineer for Chrome)._

-Modern Web standards and Google ChromeOS APIs help empower communications and contact center developers to build, optimize, and most importantly, differentiate their applications from the competition.
+Modern web standards and Google ChromeOS APIs help empower communications and contact center developers to build, optimize, and most importantly, differentiate their applications from the competition.

 ## Modern call centers, on the cloud

-Today, many agents are no longer workingn from a large facility.
+Today, many agents are no longer working from a large facility.
 Instead, they are highly distributed, even in their own homes—taking calls on earbuds and using a laptop to get their job done.
 This is the reality for many contact centers today.
 [77% of service organizations](https://www.deloittedigital.com/us/en/offerings/customer-led-marketing/digital-customer/elevating-customer-service.html) are adopting or accelerating remote work options.

 In the last few years, we've seen a [24x increase](https://www.forbes.com/sites/forrester/2021/02/18/adopt-three-practices-to-boost-resiliency-for-customer-service/?sh=25120d2e21f9) in migration to cloud technologies.
 Moving communications and contact center solutions to the cloud also allows your customers to embrace automation and rethink business continuity.

-But the web is _not a replacement platform,_ it's an **_expansion_** platform.
-Customers can be anywhere, and you are making **_your_** experience available to them wherever they are.
+But the web is not a replacement platform, it's an expansion platform.
+Customers can be anywhere, and you are making your experience available to them wherever they are.

 Through Progressive Web Apps, you can:

-- Write apps that easily reach a broad audience across desktop and mobile devices —write it once and it works everywhere!
+- Write apps that easily reach a broad audience across desktop and mobile devices—write it once and it works everywhere!
 - Quickly launch and deploy app enhancements and fixes without requiring user intervention.
-You're no longer dependent on flaky end users who like to hit the "remind me tomorrow" option whenever there's an update available.
+You're no longer dependent on end users who like to hit the "remind me tomorrow" option whenever there's an update available.
-- Increase your development **_and_** test speeds by leveraging Web standards
+- Increase your development and test speeds by leveraging web standards.
-- Contribute to building a safer, faster, and stabler way for **_all_** Internet users.
+- Contribute to building a safer, faster, and stabler way for all Internet users.

 ## Progressive Web Apps vs. traditional web apps

-Building for the Web starts with how you build applications.
-At their heart, Progressive Web Apps are just Web applications!
-Progressive web apps or PWAs are designed to provide all of the great capabilities you would get from a native, installed application, with all of the reach and engagement capabilities of Web apps.
+Building for the web starts with how you build applications.
+At their heart, Progressive Web Apps are just web applications!
+Progressive Web Apps provide all of the great capabilities you would get from a native, installed application, with all of the reach and engagement capabilities of web apps.

-Here are a few examples of Google Chrome Enterprise Recommended communications partners that have optimized their solutions for Web with Progressive Web Apps.
+Here are a few examples of Google Chrome Enterprise Recommended Communications Partners that have optimized their solutions for the web with Progressive Web Apps.

 - **Webex** leveraged web technologies to launch a new PWA by offering integrated meetings, messaging and calling features, allowing users to join a unified and installable app-like experience on a Chromebook.
 - **Zoom** recently migrated millions of users to their PWA from the Chrome App, which was previously a meetings-only experience.

 With the PWA architecture they have been able to expand the capabilities to better match the full feature set that is available in their native Zoom application.
 We will use these examples to see how we can customize these apps for enterprise.

 ### PWAs and user experience